jacobgregg18/Adapted-CloudLSTM-Model/README.md

 3. Run the LSTM.py script (Check directories listed and additional files are stored)
 4. To visuale output run LSTMSave.py
 5. For only validation set metrics then run LSTMEval.py

+For an overview of everything, use the attached Colab Notebook